azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 #### Container: Product

+Create a `product` container similar to the one previously created.
+Here are the attributes:

 | Option Name     | Value                                                 |
 | --------------- | ----------------------------------------------------- |
 | _Database id_   | Select the option _Use existing_ and select _AzDCdb_. |
 | _Container id_  | product                                               |
 | _Partition key_ | /categoryId                                           |

+For this container, there is no need to adjust the indexing policy - just leave the default settings.

 After you have created the database and the containers, the _Data Explorer_ should look like that: